SavaN222/Redability-Score/README.md

 # Learning outcomes
 ### Learn to call programs from the command-line and get more experience with using regexes and Math class.

-In this stage, you will program the Automated readability index.
+In this program, you will program the Automated readability index.
 It was introduced in 1968 and a lot of research works rely on this.
-The index is calculated by the following formula:
+The index is calculated by the following formula: https://en.wikipedia.org/wiki/Automated_readability_index

-score = 4.71 \times \dfrac{characters}{words} + 0.5 \times \dfrac{words}{sentences} - 21.43score=4.71×
-words
-characters
-​
- +0.5×
-sentences
-words
-​
- −21.43

-You can look at different ages corresponding to the different scores by the table in this article.

-Also, your program should read a file instead of typing a text manually.
-You should pass the filename through the command line arguments.

-The program should output the score itself and an approximate age needed to comprehend the text.

-Use the appropriate rounding function to calculate the score as integer.

-You should also print how many characters, words, and sentences the text has.

-The number of characters is any visible symbol (so, in the real text it's everything except space, newline "\n" and tab "\t").

-Notice, that the text can contain multiple lines, not just a single line like in the previous stages.
-You should analyze all the lines.
+## Example 1
+#### > java Main in.txt
+The text is:
+Readability is the ease with which a reader can understand a written text.
+In natural language, the readability of text depends on its content and its presentation.
+Researchers have used various factors to measure readability.
+Readability is more than simply legibility, which is a measure of how easily a reader can distinguish individual letters or characters from each other.
+Higher readability eases reading effort and speed for any reader, but it is especially important for those who do not have high reading comprehension.
+In readers with poor reading comprehension, raising the readability level of a text from mediocre to good can make the difference between success and failure

+#### Words: 108
+#### Sentences: 6
+#### Characters: 580
+#### The score is: 12.86
+#### This text should be understood by 18-24 year olds.